RadotJar/OccamsOverambitiouslyOversimplifiedandObnoxiouslyOldSchoolRPG/PlayerRules.md

 4. Unique feature or Personality Signifier
 5. Recently revealed Fun Fact (Re-introductions only)

+### Player Principles
+**Agency**

+- Attributes, Saves and Special Abilities do not define your character.
+They are but tools that you have at hand.
+- Don't ask only what your character would do, ask what you would do, too.
+- Be creative with your intuition, items and connections.

+**Teamwork**

+- Seek consensus from the other players before barreling forward.
+- Stay on the same page about goals and limits, respecting each other and accomplishing more as a group than alone.

+**Exploration**

+- Asking questions and paying attention to detail is more useful than anything on your character sheet.
+- Take what the GM says without suspicion, but don't shy away from seeking more information.
+- There is no single correct way forward.

+**Talking**

+- Treat NPCs as if they were real people, and rely on your curiosity to safely gain information and solve problems.
+- You'll find that most people are interesting and wil want to talk things through before using violence.

+**Caution**

+- Fighting is rarely the only choice; consider whether violence is the best way to achieve your goals.
+- Try to stack the odds in your favour and retreat when things seem unfavorable.

+**Planning**

+- Think of ways to avoid your obstacles through reconnaissance, subtlety and fact finding.
+- Do some research and ask around about your objectives.

+**Ambition**

+- Set goals and use your means to take steps forward.
+- Expect nothing.
+Earn your reputation.
+- Keep things moving forward and play to see what happens.

 <div style="page-break-after: always"></div>

 |    | Weapons |